You are currently viewing One Day in Nusa Penida – Complete Self-Guided Itinerary

 Stop 7: Sunset

-So I didn’t mark this one, as it kind of depends on where on the island you are at the time of sunset.
+I didn’t mark this one, as it kind of depends on where on the island you are at the time of sunset.
 Garmat Bay doesn’t have a nice view for sunset, it gets blocked by rocks.
 But you can watch the sunset from the Broken Beach area, or find a nice beach bar between Toya Pakeh Harbor and Sampalan Harbor.
 It might not have the perfect view of the sun dropping behind the water, but you’ll find a nice place to enjoy the sunset, with Bali as a backdrop.

 If you have more time than just one day to spend on Nusa Penida, I do recommend spreading the itinerary over 2 days.
 This gives you some extra time to enjoy the beaches as some are a little challenging to get to.
 This also allows you to go down to Diamond Beach and Kelingking Beach without feeling too rushed.

 Snorkeling with manta rays is a popular thing to do in Nusa Penida, which I didn’t include in this itinerary.
-Because I have to say, I can’t really recommend it.
+Because I have to say, I can’t recommend it.
 We only heard positive things about it, but when we got there, it was just sooo crowded!
 And you only get 15 minutes to snorkel with them.
 So it’s kind of like, get in, get some footage, and get out.
-It was definitely not the experience I wanted or expected, as there was no time or space to really observe these beautiful animals and enjoy their presence.
+It was not the experience I wanted or expected, as there was no time or space to observe these beautiful animals well and enjoy their presence.
 There are too many people around and it all feels a bit stressful.

 There are some diving schools on the island though, so if you really want to go, I recommend talking to them to see if they can offer you a better experience.
 They might give you more time and maybe a different time of day too.
 Or, you could opt for a snorkeling tour that doesn’t include Manta Point and enjoy the beautiful corals and fish around the island.
 We actually enjoyed the corals a lot more than the manta’s.